MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machine-resources.md

 Before you begin, make sure to complete the following prerequisites:

-- Make sure that you have access to an Azure Local instance that is deployed and registered.
-You should have one or more Arc VMs running on this Azure Local instance.
+- You have access to an Azure Local instance that is deployed and registered.
+You should have one or more Arc VMs running on this system.
 For more information, see [Create Arc VMs on your Azure Local](./create-arc-virtual-machines.md).

 ## Add a data disk